Andrew Charter: Field hockey

 Charter is a goalkeeper.
 In 2005, he represented the Australian Capital Territory in the national U21 Championships.
 In 2006, he was a member of Australian U21 men's hockey team.
 He was supposed to make his international debut for the team in a game against Korea but lost the opportunity after he broke a toe while playing football.

 Charter used to play club hockey with the Central Hockey Club.
 He was playing with the club in 2006.
 His club had a three-week losing streak going into the senior men's ACT grand final.
 In the final, Charter was in goal and made several important key saves on goal during the game which allowed his side to win the game 3–0.
 He switched club sides to compete for one in Fremantle in 2010 after moving to the west coast.
-Charter currently plays hockey with the Westside Side Wolves when he's not on state or national duty.
+Charter currently plays hockey with Melville hockey club when he's not on state or national duty.
 In 2007, 2008, 2010 and 2011, Charter played for the Australian Capital Territory team, the Canberra Lakers. in the Australian Hockey League.
 In 2007, he was a replacement goalkeeper in a game against New South Wales Arrows after Nathan Burgers injured himself while warming up for the game.
 He allowed two goals while his team scored two.
 The game ended in a 4–3 victory for his team after the game went to penalty shots.
 This was the first time in seven games where his team won when a game went to penalty shots.